OutSystems/cloud-connector/README.md

 * You always run the latest release.
 You don't need to reinstall each new release.
 * You can run `outsystemscc` on Windows or any system that supports Docker:
-    * You need to install Windows Subsystem for Linux (WSL) on Windows to use the `outsystemscc` Linux binary.
+    * Otherwise, you need to install Windows Subsystem for Linux (WSL) on Windows to use the `outsystemscc` Linux binary.
 * Without additional configuration `outsystemscc` starts with the Docker daemon on system boot.
 * For advanced use cases, you can use Kubernetes for orchestration.